vishalbirajdat/True-Contract/README.md

 ## project Aim

--- Help to make trusted transaction between two tokens.
+- Help to make trusted transaction between two tokens.
---contract help to create trust between two user to transfer their crypto tokens between them
+-+contract help to create trust between two user to transfer their crypto tokens between them

 ## How is it work ?
--- Create an ticket
+- Create an ticket
--- copy token Id from last History
+- copy token Id from last History
--- Send token id to friend
+- Send token id to friend
---

 ## What is Used To make This project ?
 -solidity (smart contract)